danpla/dpscreenocr/doc/manual.md

 ### Windows

 dpScreenOCR for Windows is shipped with the English language pack.
-To install other languages, visit the [Languages][Language packs] page, download `.traineddata` files you want, and place them in the `tessdata` directory located in the same folder as the dpScreenOCR executable.
+To install other languages, visit the [Languages][Language packs] page, download ".traineddata" files you want, and place them in the "tessdata" directory, located in the same folder as the dpScreenOCR executable.

-You can also download languages from other places, but make sure they are intended for Tesseract 4.
-An attempt to use data designed for another Tesseract version will cause dpScreenOCR to crash.
+You can also download languages from other places, but make sure they are intended for Tesseract 4 or newer. dpScreenOCR will crash if you try to use data designed for another Tesseract version.

 ### Unix-like systems

-Use your package manager to install language packs for Tesseract.
-The package names may vary slightly across systems, but they usually start with "tesseract" and end with a language code or name.
+Use your package manager to install languages for Tesseract.
+The package names may vary across systems, but they usually start with "tesseract" and end with a language code or name.
 For example, the package for German have the following names:

- * `tesseract-ocr-deu` on Debian, Ubuntu, and derivatives
+*   "tesseract-ocr-deu" on Debian, Ubuntu, and derivatives
- * `tesseract-data-deu` on Arch Linux
+*   "tesseract-data-deu" on Arch Linux
- * `tesseract-langpack-deu` on Fedora
+*   "tesseract-langpack-deu" on Fedora
- * `tesseract-ocr-traineddata-german` on openSUSE
+*   "tesseract-ocr-traineddata-german" on openSUSE

-Be aware that on some systems (like Fedora) English is a part of the main `tesseract` package.
+Be aware that on some systems (like Fedora) English is a part of the main "tesseract" package.

-There are also two special packs that provide extra features rather than languages: `osd` (automatic script and orientation detection) and `equ` (math and equation detection). dpScreenOCR doesn't use them.
+There are also two special packs that provide extra features rather than languages: "osd" (automatic script and orientation detection) and "equ" (math and equation detection). dpScreenOCR doesn't use them.

 # Usage